mertfozzy/Library-Management-System/README.md

 If you want to create your own book data, just copy the code and execute in a new folder.
 Then you can add new books in the program's menu.
 (Just use the program as usual.)

-Created by ; Mert Altuntaş, Kaan Çeliktaş, Mahmutcan Aslan.
+Created by ; Mert Altuntaş

 -----------------------------------------------------------------------------------------------------------